IleaHeft/DUF1220annotator/README.md

 - Ensembl GTF file

 # Getting Started
-All of the underlying scripts have been packaged into three workflow scripts, with a supporting config.sh script to specify file paths, and directories.
+All of the underlying scripts have been packaged into three workflow scripts, with a supporting config.sh script to specify file paths and directories.
 You should modify the config.sh script as necessary to match your directory set-up.

 - workflow-1.sh
 - workflow-2.sh